 Life also required that I find a full-time job fast, so I accepted a janitorial maintenance job in corporate buildings.
 I tried to save as much money as I could to attend different professional minor league tryouts where I could showcase my skills.
 Sadly I didn’t make any professional teams due to my short stature being a major part of it.
 The feedback I kept receiving was that it wasn’t related to my talent.
 That kept me pushing, despite the nay-sayers!
 Even some of which were family members who would tell me often to “give it up,” and “you’re too old,” yet I was only 25 years-old then!

-My mother has always believed in me, reminds me consistently to stay focused.
+My mother, who has always believed in me, reminds me constantly to stay focused.
 Every step of the way during pro tryouts, her words were, “Baby, God has something better for you!”
-Not easy to hear that as impatient as I was, because I wanted it right then & there.
+That wasn’t always easy to hear as impatient as I was, because I wanted it right then and there.
 But as life has played itself out, she has been right.